Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.SDK.build.md

 # Build Configurations

 - The SDK supports these build configurations: Dev, QA, UAT & Prod
-- Each build config points to a different URI endpoint
+  - Dev: Pointing to the Blackstraw `dev` env.
+The token authorization API is pointing to the IRI `QA` env
+  - QA: Pointing to the Blackstraw `QA` env.
+The token authorization API is pointing to the IRI `QA` env
+  - UAT: Pointing to the IRI `QA` env.
+The token authorization API is pointing to the NCP `UAT` env
+  - Prod: Pointing to the IRI `QA` env.
+The token authorization API is pointing to the NCP `UAT` env
-- In order to change the build configuration:
+- To change the build configuration:
  - Select `Product->Scheme->Edit Scheme`
  - Select `Run` option
  - Select the required build config value from the `Build Configuration` dropdown

 # Build SDK

 - Open '<amazon_order_scraping_ios>/src/OrderScrapper/OrderScrapper.xcodeproj' project using XCode
 - Select the 'OrderScrapper' scheme
-- Select appropriate target for the scheme
+- Select appropriate **target** for the scheme
 - Select appropriate **Build Configuration**
-- Build by choosing `Product -> Build`
+- Build the SDK by choosing `Product -> Build`
-- The built framework is copied to '<amazon_order_scraping_ios>/bin' directory on successful build as 'OderScrapper.framework'
+- The built framework is copied to '<amazon_order_scraping_ios>/bin' directory on successful build as 'OrderScrapper.framework'

+# Notes

+- Currently, the framework is created for a single target only, either for the `Simulator` or for the `iOS device`
+- Hence to run the application, build the SDK accordingly for the desired target.